MoolahModding/site/docs/custom-music/index.md

  - Wwise 2021.1.13.8036 **or** [wwise_pd3](https://github.com/MoolahModding/wwise_pd3/releases/latest)
  - A program that can extract UE4 PAK files (FModel, UModel)
  - A program that can pack UE4 PAK files (repak, UnrealPak)
+ - Bence's Uexp Utility, to edit the uexp to have the right size: https://github.com/bence0585/Bences-uexp-utility

 ## Setting up your sound files
 In order for Wwise and wwise_pd3 to work properly, your files must be